Priyanka-23/Priyanka-23/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🔭 &nbsp; I work as an Associate Software Engineer at London Stock Exchange group.
+- 🔭 &nbsp; I work as an SDE-1 at Captain Fresh.
 - 🤔 &nbsp; Exploring new technologies and developing web apps.
 - 🎓 &nbsp; Graduated with Bachelor's degree in Web Designing.
 - 🎓 &nbsp; Earned Javascript badge, Being in top 15% of 1.1 Million people on Linkedin.